Formerly known as Arai Mountain Resort and Spa

 Arai Ski Resort: An overview

-The terrain is located in a bowl and even allows for a little hiking (check out the video below).
+The terrain is located in a bowl and even allows for a little hiking from the top of the gondola (check out the video and map below).
 There were two very well kept pipes when the resort was last in operation and we are hopeful they will appear again.
 The main attraction is the powder resulting from the big dumps because of its location in the first mountain range west of the Japan Sea.
-However some caution is required as the runs can funnel towards the river and a waterfall.
+However much caution is required as the runs can funnel towards the river and a waterfall.
+For your own safety please do stay out of closed areas (pinkish colour as marked on the terrain map below) and don’t duck ropes!

 Arai Ski Resort: Stats